Press "Enter" to skip to content

 Academic history is the responsible older sibling.
 It tends to be more formal and intended for a smaller audience that frequently already has familiarity with the topic.

+These are just very high-level explanations of the difference between narrative and academic history.
 I found this blog to provide helpful descriptions of academic and popular history.

-These are just very high-level explanations of the difference between popular and academic history.
-The point is, I am using The Coming of the Third Reich as the foundation of my future posts, and I will be using the other two books to start to narrow down and better understand specific ideas and people who had an influence on the lead up to the second World War.
+The point is, I am using The Coming of the Third Reich is an academic history that is going to be the foundation of my future posts.
+I will be using other books, including narrative histories, to narrow down and better understand specific ideas and people who had an influence on the lead up to the second World War.

 In Conclusion

-Over the next few posts, I will be digging into The Coming of the Third Reich, and trying to breakdown some of the information there into more palatable chunks of information.
-I will also be pulling from Dragonslayer and A Fever in the Heartland at various times to expand some ideas, and provide some context and analysis regarding the overarching events outlined in The Coming of the Third Reich.
+and trying to break it down into more palatable chunks of information.
+I will be pulling from other books and sources to make connections, expand some ideas, and provide context and analysis regarding the overarching events outlined in The Coming of the Third Reich.
 Hopefully this will help to make the history more approachable.

 So, now you know another of the reasons why I wanted to start this blog.
 Let’s get started on working through these books together.